ReachmailInc/WebAPISamples/dotnet/README.md

 Reachmail API Wrapper
 =============

-This library allows you to interact with the Reachmail API in .NET.
+This library allows you to easily interact with the Reachmail API in .NET.

 Installation
 ------------